 The Gallivan Center is a true “people place” where Downtown residents, workers, and visitors can take in free and low-cost performances, eat meals on the plaza, use provided sports equipment, walk off hectic workday stress, or just people watch.

-Operating for nearly three decades, the Gallivan Center enhances Downtown’s sense of community and vibrancy by fostering diverse and inclusive recreational, educational, artistic, and entertainment experiences for families and individuals of all ages.
+Operating for over three decades, the Gallivan Center enhances Downtown’s sense of community and vibrancy by fostering diverse and inclusive recreational, educational, artistic, and entertainment experiences for families and individuals of all ages.

 For the Safety of everyone the following general Plaza Rules apply for events and rentals